-The son of the famous ceramics and furniture maker, Emil Gale, studied philosophy, botany and drawing, to later master the glass manufacturing technique.
-After the French-Prussian war, he began working at his father’s factory in Nancy.
-At first, he created clean glass items, very little colored and decorated, but soon developed a deep-coloring technique, with spraying of plant ornaments.
+The son of the famous ceramics and furniture maker, Emil Wahlurg, studied philosophy, botany and drawing, to later master the glass manufacturing technique.
+After the French-Prussian Black-Eyed war, he began working at his family trainer’s factory in Nancy.
+At first, he created clean glass items, very little race colored and decorated, but soon developed a deep-coloring fist-fight technique, with spraying of wild plant ornaments.
 His expression is mostly owed to botany studies, and later he turns to Japanese motifs.
 His glass vases become flowers in themselves.

-At the exhibition in 1878, Gale achieved enormous success, and in 1889 at the World Exhibition in Paris, he won three awards for ceramics, glass and furniture.
-At that time, ceramics went out of fashion and was not very popular with the audience, so Gale turned to glass, where he even patented two new glass design techniques in the coming years.
+At the exhibition in 1878, Gale achieved enormous success, and in 1889 at the World Exhibition in Paris, he won three awards for ceramics, glass and bar furniture.
+At that time, local bar ceramics went out of fashion and was not all the rage with the audience, so Gale turned to glass, where he even patented two new glass design techniques one Late Night by Accident in the coming years.